-The sessions are varied with Tuesday’s double lesson focusing on skills development such as cookery, crafts, chess and yoga.
+The sessions are varied with Friday’s lesson focusing on skills development such as cookery, crafts, chess and art.
 During Thursday’s all-day session, students work with an outdoor pursuits tutor and visit activity centres / leisure areas in the wider Stockport area – during these sessions they undertake orienteering, climbing, abseiling and team games.

 The programme is accredited via the Duke of Edinburgh Award at Bronze Level – students can earn module awards and take this further at post-16.
 The Duke of Edinburgh Award has previously been voted the most valuable alternative award by some of Britain’s top employers – click here for further information.

-The Year 10 and 11 groups are currently following the ECDL course which focuses on core ICT skills required for study and employment.
+The Year 10 group work towards the IDEA skills award and Year 11 groups are currently following the ECDL course which focuses on core ICT skills required for study and employment.
 The course provides a basic, recognisable qualification in ICT.
-Students study ICT for one lesson per week.
+Students study ICT for two lessons per week.

 The programme of study is four lessons per week which covers Number, Algebra, Ratio and Proportion, Geometry and Measures and finally, Statistics and Probability.
 Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.
 Application of appropriate methods and Interpretation in order to solve problems is also included.
 Students have the opportunity to enter GCSE Mathematics (Edexcel specification 1MA1) and/or Entry Level Certificate in Mathematics (Edexcel).
 Students are also entered for Maths Functional Skills (Edexcel) online test.
 Lessons are differentiated to meet the students need and a variety of teaching and assessment methods used.

-Personal, Social, Health Education & Citizenship focuses on developing the knowledge, skills and understanding students need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
-There is also a new element, as of September 2014, focusing on personal finance.
+Personal, Social, Health Education & Citizenship focuses on developing the knowledge, skills and understanding students need to lead confident, healthy, independent lives and to become informed, active and responsible citizens and personal finance.
 It runs for one lesson per week.

-The Centre offers GCSE Science, following the OCR programme.
+The Centre offers GCSE (9-1) Double Award Science, following the EDEXCEL programme.
 This qualification identifies the activities and experiences learners will come across in everyday life, and links these to scientific ideas and their implications for society.
-It provides the opportunity to acquire the scientific skills, knowledge and understanding necessary for life as a citizen.
+It provides the opportunity to acquire scientific skills through a series of core practicals across the three science disciplines of Biology, Chemistry and Physics.
 Four science lessons are offered each week.